andrewthehan/etude.js/README.md

 A port of [etude](https://github.com/andrewthehan/etude), the Java version.
 While similar, there are a few changes to take note of:
 - Accessbility of instance members were changed from `private` to `public`.
 The respective getters were also removed.
 - Various computed values (such as `offset` and `programNumber`) were changed from methods to variables.
-- Most of the `asList`, `iterator`, `stream` methods were removed due to the lack of native iterators and infinite streams in JavaScript.
+- `asList` was removed due to the way arrays are implemented in JavaScript (JavaScript arrays can do most of what Java ArrayLists can do). `stream` was removed due to the lack of infinite streams in JavaScript. `iterator` was implemented using generators.
 - Lack of most enum members. `values` was ported (and overloaded to take in `startingElement` for most enums).
 - `Pitch` not being `Comparable`.
 However, `compareTo` was ported.
 - Complete alteration of utility methods.
 These were dependent on what was available in each respective language.